eddafleisher/challenge1/README.md

 ## Usage

-Open the HTML file http://127.0.0.1:5500/starter/index.html in a web browser to view the content.
+Open the https://eddafleisher.github.io/challenge1/ in a web browser to view the content.
 Navigate through the sections.

 ## Credits